Typicality of nonequilibrium (quasi-)steady currents

 We would like to stress here that the study of transport and thermalization properties of systems by preparing two subsystems in different states and coupling them has already been undertaken in the past years \cite{PonomarevHanggi2011, BiellaFazio2016, MascarenhasSavona2017, BiellaMazza2019, LjubotinaProsen2017, ZnidaricLjubotina2018, LjubotinaProsen2019, BalachandranPoletti2018b}.
 With this work we lay a stronger basis on the application of these approaches, highlighting that the evolution of a relatively small number of different pure-state initial conditions can lead to accurate estimates of the currents expected from the microcanonical initial conditions.
 In the future we will consider adding an intermediate system between the baths so as to study conditions for the emergence of a (quasi-)steady current within this intermediate system.
 Furthermore, it would be important to consider whether the conditions for the emergence of the (quasi-)steady current can be loosened, for example considering also integrable baths \cite{BushongDiVentra2005, KarraschMoore2013, BiellaFazio2016, BrenesRigol2020, LeBlondRigol2020, LydzbaVidmar2021}.

-\para{Acknowledgments} The authors are grateful to Hangbo Zhou, Juzar Thingna, and Ruofan Chen for fruitful discussions.
+\para{Acknowledgments} The authors are grateful to Ruofan Chen, Jochen Gemmer, Takaaki Monnai, Juzar Thingna, and Hangbo Zhou for fruitful discussions.
 D. P. acknowledges support from the Ministry of Education of Singapore AcRF MOE Tier-II (Project No. MOE2018-T2-2-142).
 C. G. acknowledges support from National Natural Science Foundation of China under Grants No. 11805279, No. 61833010, No. 12074117 and No. 12061131011.
 The computational work for this letter were partially performed on the National Supercomputing Centre, Singapore \cite{NSCC}.